dickwolff/Export-To-Ghostfolio/README.md

 Login to Rabobank and navigate to your investments.
 Navigate to "Transactions & Contract Notes" (Mutaties & Nota's).
 Select the range you wish to export at the top.
 Then scroll to the bottom of the page and click "Export as .csv"

+### Revolut

+Open the Revolut app and open the "Invest"-tab.
+Press the "More"-button, and then choose "Documents".
+Select your investment account and select the first option, "Account statement".
+Choose the "Excel" option and select the date range.
+Then download the file and save it on your device.
+Convert the file from `.xlsx` to `.csv`. **Set the separation character to `,` (comma)!**

 ### Schwab

 Login to your Schwab account.
-Go to “Accounts” then “History”.
+Go to "Accounts" then "History".
 Select the account you want to download details from.
-Select the “Date Range” and select “Export” (csv).
+Select the "Date Range" and select "Export" (csv).
 Save the file.

 ![Export instructions for Schwab](./assets/export-schwab.jpg)